Agno94/minotaur-kawaii/README.md

-Tools (started on Ubuntu Mantic) for a System with Full Disk and Home Directory Dataset ZFS-based encryption and TPM unlock
+Tools (started on Ubuntu Mantic Minotaur) for a System with Full-Disk and Home-Directory-Dataset ZFS-based encryption and TPM unlock
 ------------------------

 ### Motivation and inspirations